-Facebook Offline Conversions measure sales made in the real world by matching data from your CRM, marketing automation tool, call centre software, or point of sale system to your Facebook advertising campaigns.
+Facebook offline conversions measure sales made in the real world by matching data from your CRM, marketing automation tool, call centre software, or point of sale system to your Facebook advertising campaigns.

-It looks at identifying information from your sales systems—things like email addresses—then compares the people who purchased to those who viewed Facebook ads you’ve run in recent campaigns.
+Facebook offline conversions identify information from your sales systems—things like email addresses—then compares the people who purchased to those who viewed Facebook ads you’ve run in recent campaigns.

 This lets you create more robust marketing reports.